 If you have been served with papers for divorce, your spouse no longer wants to be in a relationship with you.
 The divorce papers likely include other claims such as claims for equitable distribution, custody, child support, and alimony.
 You don’t need to agree with your spouse if their demands are not in your favor.
-Speak with a divorce attorney in Monroe, NC.
-They will advise you on how to respond to divorce papers.
+Speak with a divorce attorney in Monroe, NC, they will advise you on how to respond to divorce papers.

 Responding to a Complaint for Divorce

 1. Read the Complaint Carefully

 You should carefully read the complaint for divorce to understand what your spouse wants from the divorce.
 The complaint only explains their wishes, not the orders of a judge.
 Write down the things you agree with and those that you do not agree with.
 Even if you agree on everything in the complaint, you will still need to obtain an order by a judge.